oVirt/ovirt-site/source/develop/release-management/features/virt/tpm-device.md

 Until <https://bugzilla.redhat.com/1855367> is implemented in libvirt, VMs with TPM devices cannot have snapshots with memory.
 The problem is that we need swtpm data snapshot consistent with the VM snapshot, which is not possible to get without libvirt assistance.

 Since the emulated TPM is a software rather than a hardware device, its data updates can get lost, e.g. when a host suddenly crashes.
-(TODO: Clarify according to the selected implementation.)
+Engine retrieves and stores TPM data periodically but that doesn't ensure Engine has always the latest version of the data.

 There is apparently no guarantee that new swtpm versions can still read its old data.
 That should be watched in testing.